 During the Company's fiscal year ended June 30, 2004, its Board of Directors held five meetings.
-Each director attended each of the meetings of the Board of Directors and the committees on which he served that were held during that fiscal year.
+Each director attended at least 75% of the meetings of the Board of Directors and the committees on which he served that were held during that fiscal year.

 It is the Company's policy that, absent extenuating circumstances, all members of the Board of Directors attend meetings of stockholders.
-All seven members of the Board attended the Company's 2003 Annual Meeting of Stockholders.
+All of the members of the Board attended the Company's 2004 Annual Meeting of Stockholders except William K. Steiner and Stuart Wagner.